larathompson/pavlova/README.md

 In order to plan our task we used Figma and GoogleDocs.
 This allowed us to have a shared understanding of what the final result should look like and meant that we could work independently whilst producing consistent styling.
 Additionally, we were able to plan the logic behind our SQLAlchemy tables.
 Although time-consuming, this was essential as it helped us to implement the correct logic when creating the functionality of the app.

+Throughout the duration of the project we consistently communicated by various means to ensure that we were able to stick to our plan.
+In addition to communicating via Zoom, we used GoogleDocs, Slack and Figma to plan our ideas and set deadlines and we used Git to share our code frequently.
+All of the team had very positive relationships with each other and this meant that we were able to give and receive feedback to each other easily.

 ## App set-up

 When setting up the app, we started by creating the back-end.
 We used Flask to do this and integrated this with SQLAlchemy (which we used to access our SQL database) by using flask-sqlalchemy.
 After doing this, we created our models so we could define the structures of our database table.
 We also created our tables and seeded data into our database.
 In order to retrieve this data from our database and convert it into JSON, we used Marshmallow.